 Understanding ‘COVID arm’: Delayed skin reactions, or an angry red rash around the site of the vaccine dubbed “COVID arm,” have also cropped up.
 In an article for the New England Journal of Medicine, the Mass General researchers described 12 patients who developed a red, tender and sometimes itchy welt on their arm, starting an average of about a week after their first Pfizer or Moderna shot.
 One also had a rash on the palm and fingers, while another had an elbow rash.

 While a rash can be associated with an allergy, delayed skin reactions can simply be a sign that the immune system is kicking into gear.
 “It can be a normal immune response,” Blumenthal says.
 In other words, the rash looks bad, but it’s harmless.

 Antihistamines and a topical steroid cream got rid of the rash in a few days.
 One person required a short course of prednisone.
 All of the patients received their second vaccine dose, and fewer developed the rash the second time.

 Second Shot: Side Effects vs. Reactions

 Second shot experiences: There is no difference between the first and second shots of the Pfizer and Moderna vaccines.
-But the side effects, such as fatigue, muscle pain, headache and fever and chills, tend to be more intense after the second.
+But the side effects, such as fatigue, muscle pain, headache and fever and chills, do tend to be more intense after the second.

-Yet there is good news too – Macy says that, anecdotally, he is seeing fewer second-dose acute reactions.
+Yet there is good news too – Macy says that, anecdotally, he is seeing fewer second-dose acute allergic reactions.